Exemptions from study requirements (for registered students)

 How to provide additional evidence for prior experience

-If you are asked to provide references, they should come from referees who have had a direct role in your education or work (e.g. former teachers, supervisors, co-workers).
+If you are asked to provide references, they should come from referees who had a direct role in your education or work (e.g. former teachers, supervisors, co-workers).

-How is my prior experience assessed
+How is my prior experience assessed?

 The Study Programme Administrator will inform you of the decision and, if applicable, the courses or modules for which you receive transfer credit or a waiver as well as the study semester in which you have been placed.